zorawar87/hfd-schools/README.md

 highcharts, openrefine, and various others related to GIS.

 ## Working with Open Data ##
-Since this project is inteded to be a dive into data visualisation, so I looked for Open data.
+Since this project is intended to be a dive into data visualisation, so I looked for Open data.

 After browsing the catalogue of datasets available on [CTData](https://data.ct.gov) and [HartfordData](https://data.hartford.gov),